Trade directory · Aurora metro · Illinois

 Inspection Schedule

-Rough-in inspection before concealment of work, final inspection upon completion.
-Schedule inspections 24 hours in advance through Aurora Building Department.
+Rough-in inspection before covering ductwork, final inspection before energizing system.
+Gas connections require separate gas inspection.
+Schedule 24-48 hours in advance with Aurora Building Department.

 §4